 If you’re already going to view the property in the late evening after dark, take this time to look around the neighborhood.
 Many places are very different in the daylight, we’ve all seen these neighborhoods.
 It’s better to find out now if this is somewhere you don’t want to be after the street lights go on.

 9) Check out the new renovations

-It’s common for home owners to fix up a place before selling it.
-They want to make sure they get good value for their property and leading up to the sale of the house they will do different types of upgrades and renos.
+It’s common for a home owner to fix up a place before selling it.
+They want to make sure they get good value for their property and leading up to the sale of the house they will do different types of upgrades and renovations.